Sussex County, Delaware: Geography

 According to the U.S. Census Bureau, the county has a total area of 1196 sqmi, of which 936 sqmi is land and 260 sqmi (21.7%) is water.
 It is the largest county in Delaware by area.
 The county's land area comprises 48.0 percent of the state's land area.
 It is the second-highest percentage of territory of a state of any county in the United States.

-Sussex County, like all of Delaware's counties, is subdivided into Hundreds.
+Sussex County, like Delaware's two other counties, is subdivided into Hundreds.
 There are several explanations given for how the Hundreds were determined: as an area containing 100 families, an area containing 100 people, or an area that could raise 100 soldiers.
 Sussex County is apportioned into eleven Hundreds: Cedar Creek, Broadkill, Georgetown, Nanticoke, Northwest Fork, Broad Creek, Little Creek, Dagsboro, Baltimore, Indian River, and Lewes & Rehoboth.

 The eastern portion of the county is home to Delaware's beaches on the Atlantic Coast and many seaside resorts.
 The western side of the county is the center of Delaware's agriculture, industry with more acres of arable land under cultivation than anywhere else in the state.

 Sussex County is home to an extensive system of Southern saltwater and freshwater wetlands, notably the Great Cypress Swamp.
 This massive freshwater swamp contains the northernmost strand of Bald Cypress trees in the United States.
+In addition, Zigzag Swamp is located within Sussex County.

 Prime Hook National Wildlife Refuge is a 10000 acre along the western shore of Delaware Bay.
 The refuge contains a variety of habitats, including freshwater and salt marshes, woodlands, grasslands, ponds, and forested areas, supporting 267 species of birds and a variety of reptiles, amphibians and mammals.